-QIAGEN’s mission is to make improvements in life possible by enabling our customers to achieve outstanding success and breakthroughs in life sciences, applied testing, pharma and molecular diagnostics.
-We are committed to customers and patients to deliver innovative solutions that unlock new insights for scientific research, forensics, food safety or better treatment decisions.
+QIAGEN’s mission is to make improvements in life possible by enabling our customers to achieve outstanding success and breakthroughs in life sciences and molecular diagnostics.
+We are committed to helping researchers and clinicians deliver innovative solutions that unlock new insights for scientific research, forensic investigation and better treatment decisions.

 Access to medicine

-QIAGEN is aware of the importance to provide access to healthcare and research products around the world.
-In developing countries with scarce resources, new ways are needed to ensure access to affordable diagnostics to help prevent and treat diseases.
-Especially infectious diseases and various malignancies require an early and precise detection to interrupt the infection chain and enable targeted treatment, yet many emerging countries lack educated personnel and technical infrastructures to employ latest, cutting-edge molecular testing technologies.
-For low-income countries in particular, early disease detection can significantly lower therapeutic costs and stop further dissemination more effectively.
+In developing countries with scarce resources, innovative solutions are needed to ensure access to affordable diagnostics to help prevent and treat diseases.
+For low-income countries, in particular, early detection can significantly lower therapeutic costs and stop further spread of infection.

 At QIAGEN, we develop diagnostic solutions targeting some of the most widespread and emerging diseases.
 By collaborating with global networks, we work to ensure widespread availability in all regions of the world providing a means to fight, and perhaps even eradicate such diseases.

 Since early 2019 we have been working closely with governments, public health authorities and customers to ensure availability of critical COVID-19 testing components across the globe.
 With several products listed in the U.S. CDC and WHO COVID-19 testing protocols we have seen a rapid increase in orders of our RNA extraction kits and automation instrumentation, as well as for our newly developed COVID-19 syndromic test.
 We have been working around the clock to meet this testing demand.